Tag Archive

 RxJS

-• Using RxJS with AngularJS
+Using RxJS Observables with AngularJS 1

 Reactive programming with RxJS has become quite popular lately in the frontend world, partly because it is included in Angular 2 and many people have already started learning it even though a stable version is not out yet.
 But if you are currently working with Angular 1, you don’t have to wait until you start using Angular 2 in your production apps to start using RxJS, since RxJS itself is stable and can be used with any framework.